ForgeProjects/Bom/README.md

 # iOS
-Code for Bom on iOS.
+Code for Bom on iOS platform.